cabrerahector/wordpress-popular-posts/readme.txt

 * **Shortcode support** - use the [wpp] shortcode to showcase your most popular posts on pages, too!
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
 * **Template tags** - Don't feel like using widgets?
 No problem!
 You can still embed your most popular entries on your theme using the *wpp_get_mostpopular()* template tag.
 Additionally, the *wpp_gets_views()* template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
 * **Localizable** to your own language (*See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more info*).
-* **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support** added.
+* **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!
 * **Automatic maintenance** - Wordpress Popular Posts will wipe out from its cache automatically all those posts that have not been viewed more than 30 days from the current date, keeping just the popular ones on the list!
 This ensures that your cache table will remain as compact as possible!
 (You can also clear it manually if you like, [look here for instructions](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/)!).

 = Notice =

 From version 2.0 and on, Wordpress Popular Posts requires Wordpress 2.8 at least in order to function correctly.
-If you're not running Wordpress 2.8 (or newer) please do not upgrade to/install version 2.x!
+If you're not running Wordpress 2.8 (or newer) please use [Wordpress Popular Posts v.1.5.1](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.5.1.zip) instead.

-Also, if you are upgrading from any version prior to Wordpress Popular Posts 1.4.6, please [update to 1.4.6](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.4.6.zip) first before moving to 2.x!
+Also, if you are upgrading from any version prior to Wordpress Popular Posts 1.4.6, please [update to 1.4.6](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.4.6.zip) first!

 == Installation ==